BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 camels, and gave straw and provender for the camels, and water to wash his feet, and the men's feet that were with him.

+24:35 And the LORD hath blessed my master greatly; and he is become great: and he hath given him flocks, and herds, and silver;
+and gold, and menservants, and maidservants, and camels, and asses.

+24:36 And Sarah my master's wife bare a son to my master when she was old: and unto him hath he given all that he hath.

 ## The Book of Psalms